open-policy-agent/opa/docs/new/docs/storage.md

 ---
 title: Storage
-kind: operations
-weight: 60
 ---

 ## Disk

 This page outlines configuration options relevant to using the disk storage feature of OPA.
-Configuration options are to be found in [the configuration docs](../configuration/#disk-storage).
+Configuration options are to be found in [the configuration docs](./configuration/#disk-storage).

 :::info
 The persistent disk storage enables OPA to work with data that does not fit